EARS Independent Advocacy Service (SCIO)

 - provide opportunities for you to meet and self-advocate on common issues – collective/group advocacy

-- assist you to achieve their goals and/or to access the services they need or would benefit from
+- assist you to achieve their your goals and/or to access the services you need or would benefit from

-- provide the information you need to ensure that they can make informed choices and decisions
+- provide the information you need to ensure that you can make informed choices and decisions

-- assist you to gain control over their situations and lives
+- assist you to gain control over your situations and lives

 - protect your rights